CBussom/TagApp/Weekly Reports/Weekly Report(10-04).md

 1. Continue working on SQLite database - Greg Salisbury
 2. Create columns for players - Cameron Bussom
 3. Continue working on finding other devices using bluetooth - Love-Divine Onwulata and Cameron Bussom
-4. Add a tag button and figure out how to have it enabled/disabled depending on the player's range - Mahima Abraham
+4. Figure out how to have the tag button enabled/disabled depending on the player's range - Mahima Abraham
 5. Start implementing different settings/features to the app(or test it out on my project) to make it more user friendly and to improve its layout - Mahima Abraham

 # *Individual Team Contributions*